Syncing Synthetic Data Generation with GitHub Actions

 - name: Generate synthetic spatial data

-run: python scripts/generate_spatial.py --output ./output/synthetic.geojson --crs $
+run: python scripts/generate_spatial.py --out ./output/synthetic.geojson --crs $

 - name: Run spatial validation suite